Leadership

 Human+Agent Operating Policy (1-Page Template)

-A copy/paste template to define decision rights, risk tiers, eval gates, and cost/security controls for agent workflows—ready for your engineering handbook.
+Copy/paste policy language to define ownership, risk tiers, eval gates, and cost/security controls for agent workflows in your engineering handbook.

 Download Free Resource